-The City of Melbourne has engaged Hodyl+Co to investigate the definition of ‘community benefit’ in the context of the planning scheme and to identify mechanisms through which to deliver any agreed benefits.
+The City of Melbourne has engaged Hodyl & Co to investigate the definition of ‘community benefit’ in the context of the planning scheme and to identify mechanisms through which to deliver any agreed benefits.
 Any recommendations needed to be deliverable within current planning legislation.

-This work will review current Victorian legislation and planning mechanisms to capture an existing understanding of community benefit.
+This work will review current Victorian legislation and planning mechanisms to establish an existing understanding of community benefit.
 It will also research best-practice models, drawing upon definitions of ‘community benefit’ from planning tools in other Australian and international cities.

-This work recognises the need for a robust and agreed method of defining community benefit, and a transparent and fair mechanism for delivering community benefit through development contributions or incentives.
+This work recognises the need for a robust and agreed method of defining community benefit and a transparent and fair mechanism for delivering community benefit through development contributions or incentives.